NinaGuben/Life_satisfaction/README.md

-Analysis of the satisfaction of people in different countries
+Analysis of the satisfaction of people in different countries. requested Python libraries: pandas, geopandas, folium